AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 anychart.format.outputDateTimeFormat("d MMMM");
 ```

+The output date/time formats affect the [format](#format\(\)) of dates displayed in various parts of the chart.

-The following sample shows how to set the output date/time format (for the default locale).
-It affects dates displayed in [data grid tooltips](Data_Grid/Tooltips) and [timeline tooltips](Timeline/Tooltips).
+The following sample shows the output date/time format (for the default locale) works.
+For example, it affects tooltips.
 Also, please note that the output format is not affected by the input one.

 ```
 // create data